 - Encourage players to use their racquet/foot to push balls back and/or hit them to their opponent to avoid using hands and touching the balls.

 - Try to restrict balls to a particular group, court or day of the week.
-One idea is to label them with a permanent marker.

 - Replace all balls if someone suspected to have COVID-19 comes in contact with them.